georgehtaylor1/WebServer/README.md

 A lot of cleaning up of the code has been done, and a lot of error checking has been added to server.c (needs repeating for the helpers)
 Hopefully I'll be able to implement some of the extensions over the coming days!

+## 28/10/17

+Changed the architecture so that directory listings can be served without the need to redirect to an `index.html` Fixed a pretty colossal memory leak.
+THe receiving buffer was being realloced but the pointer to the start was not being updated.
+This made the error appear non-deterministic as it would only occur if there was insufficient memory for an in-place realloc().
+THe termination of the program has been tidied up and polling has been introduced to ensure the program can terminate immediately.

+[19:53]

+Added the ability to provide response headers and added keep-alive to the relevent responses.